Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 Evameva kho, bhikkhave, ye keci saṅkhārā atītānāgatapaccuppannā …pe… ye dūre santike vā taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, saṅkhāresu sāro?

-In the same way, bhikkhus, whatever intentional constructs there are, whether in the past, the future, and the present... whether far or near, a bhikkhu sees them, reflects on them, and thoroughly examines them.
-Upon seeing them, reflecting on them, and thoroughly examining them, they appear to him as empty, hollow, and without essence.
-For what essence could there be in intentional constructs, bhikkhus?
+In the same way, bhikkhus, whatever |intentional constructs::the constructive activity that shapes each moment of experience, expressed as bodily, verbal, and mental formations; the accumulated conditioning — patterns, tendencies, and habits — produced by prior action [saṅkhāra]| there are, whether in the past, the future, or the present; whether internal or external; gross or subtle, deficient or refined, whether far or near, a bhikkhu sees them, reflects on them, and wisely examines them.
+Upon seeing them, reflecting on them, and wisely examining them, they appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in intentional constructs?

-Consciousness As Magic Trick
+Consciousness as a Magic Trick

 Seyyathāpi, bhikkhave, māyākāro vā māyākārantevāsī vā catumahāpathe māyaṁ vidaṁseyya.
 Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya, asārakaññeva khāyeyya.
 Kiñhi siyā, bhikkhave, māyāya sāro?